mvfavila/DafaServer/README.md

 1. Push changes to Git
 2. In command prompt:<eb/>
-  1. > eb deploy
+  > eb deploy

 ## Deploy configuration

-This server has been configured to be deployed with the Elastic Beanstalk Command Line Interface.
+This server has been configured to be deployed with the `Elastic Beanstalk Command Line Interface`.

 ### Requirements